Compare Texas solar buyback plans

 How do I choose the best solar buyback plan for my home?+

 The best plan depends on your export-to-import ratio — how much solar you send to the grid versus how much grid power you use.
-Homes that export a lot of solar benefit from 1:1 match or RTW plans with high export credits.
-Homes that consume most of their own solar save more with low export rate plans that minimize what you pay for grid electricity.
+Homes that export a lot of solar often benefit from higher locked export credits.
+Homes that consume most of their own solar often save more with lower import rates and no base fee.
 Battery owners should explore VPP programs for additional credits on top of their solar buyback rate.
 Use the comparison tool above to see estimated costs based on your usage.
 Read our guide to choosing the best plan for a detailed breakdown.

 Can I get a $0 electricity bill with solar panels?+